shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 You've now completed the data import of 2022 Purchased Electricity for Wide World Importers.
 This step is imperative in realizing the goal of recording, reporting, and reducing carbon emissions.
 Next, you'll import the 2022 Miles Driven for Wide World Importers fleet of electric vehicles.

-## Task 3.2 : Emission Calculations
+## Exercise 3 : Emission Calculations

 ## Overview